Ganbate-Bangkit/C23-TR02_Talent-Recommender-System/README.md

       ...
       </head>
       ```
-    - In the <body> tag contains the header, title and some important parts.
+    - In the **Body** tag contains the header, title and some important parts.
       ```
       <body>
          <header>